oroinc/platform/src/Oro/Bundle/MessageQueueBundle/Resources/doc/buffering_messages.md

 - a new entity is created and then a message contains its ID is sent to the message queue, but the database transaction was rolled back
-- a new entity is created and then a message contains its ID is sent to the message queue, but before the database transaction is commited
+- a new entity is created and then a message contains its ID is sent to the message queue, but before the database transaction is committed
-- the database transaction was committed successfuly, but sending of related messages to the message queue was failed
+- the database transaction was committed successfully, but sending of related messages to the message queue was failed

 Using the buffering we try to solve the first two cases.
 But be aware that this approach works well only if the master-slave replication is not used, what is the common case, at least for small and middle size databases.
-In case of master-slave replication is used the desctibed issues are still possible because the transfering of changes from the master to the slave requires some time and if the consumer is connected to the slave database it may receive not up-to-date data.
+In case of master-slave replication is used the described issues are still possible because the transferring of changes from the master to the slave requires some time and if the consumer is connected to the slave database it may receive not up-to-date data.
 So, the message queue processors should be ready to handle this issue.